REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Thinking of selling an existing property?
 Use a 1031 Exchange to put the proceeds tax-free into a new property.

 The world is FULL of people looking for a lucrative place to put their money.
-If you have a track record of winning with your real estate investments, then finding financing probably won’t be a challenge for you.
+If you have a track record of winning with your real estate investments, finding financing probably won’t be a challenge.
 You might just need to get a little creative.